PaulArthurM/cbf_aml_pipeline/README.md

-# Yet Another Pipeline for Normal/Tumor Variant Calling
+# Yet Another Pipeline for Normal/Tumor Variant Calling from Whole-Exome Sequencing data

 A Snakemake pipeline for the bioinformatics analysis of WES data with normal/tumor pair.